Sterilization surgery - making a decisionDeciding to have sterilization surgery

 Sterilization surgery in women is called tubal ligation.

 In men, it is called a vasectomy.

-Many people in a long-term, monogamous relationship who have already had several children choose to have such procedures.
+Often,people in a long-term, monogamous (same person) relationship who have already had several children choose to have sterilization surgery.
 However, some regret their decision later.
-The younger the man or woman, the more likely that this happens at some point in the future.
+The younger the man or woman, the more likelythey are to regret the decision in the future.
 Even though either procedure can occasionally be reversed, both must be considered permanent forms of birth control.

-There are other effective and long-term birth control options that are not permanent.
+There are other options that are not permanent.
 Before making the decision to have a sterilization procedure, be sure to discuss all other options with your health care provider.

 Review Date: 2/26/2012

 Reviewed By: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.